Software Engineering | Introduction to Software Engineering

-Software is a program or set of programs containing instructions which provide desired functionality .
-And Engineering is the processes of designing and building something that serves a particular purpose and find a cost effective solution to problems.
+Software is a program or set of programs containing instructions that provide desired functionality.
+And Engineering is the process of designing and building something that serves a particular purpose and finds a cost-effective solution to problems.

-Software Engineering is a systematic approach to the design, development, operation, and maintenance of a software system.
+Software Engineering is a systematic, disciplined, quantifiable study and approach to the design, development, operation, and maintenance of a software system.

 Dual Role of Software:

 - It delivers the computing potential across networks of Hardware.